RavsTheMilkAddict/pet-feeder-project-NEW/README.md

 I've copied over everything from Section 1 but did not add in anything from Section 3 to prevent any issues regarding visibility I made sure to make this repository public, for anyone who sees this other than the tutor, this is mostly wordcode.

+My "design" was made as a three-container, pet feeder with one bowl, set to dispense food for different pets. the reason its a three container one is that it is not a good idea to mix two-three different foods in one container.

 as part of the task is related to asking AI to help in making a professional readme, these were the results.
 Some of the AI's results are wrong therefore either weren't included. or remade/edited to look better:

 🐾 Pet Feeder Project